Fast bowling

 Another important factor related to seam bowling is the pitch state.
 Hard fields with cracks or bumps are best for these pitches (as hardness helps the ball bounce off the pitch without losing speed, and the uneven surface adds more random bounce).

 Cutters also refer to such throws.
 The Cutter is a fast swing feed.
 The seam plays a big role here.
-Thanks to him, the ball flying through the entire pitch can deviate slightly from its original direction and change its trajectory after bouncing off the ground.
+Thanks to it, the ball flying across the entire pitch can deviate slightly from its original direction and change its trajectory after bouncing off the ground.
 To get such a throw, you need to hold the ball in your own way (read more in the article cut and cutter).

 Typically, the ball tackle is used as with standard fast bowling serves.
 Dippers are a swinging ball tossed as a full toss (no bounce) or a yorker (to the feet).
 These shots are also very dangerous and lead to a good result for the serving team.